IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 so that we can view multiple layers at once.
 We also need to colour the layers so we can distinguish them from each other.

-`view.add_image` is also able to load all these layers in one is we tell it which axis represents channels:
+`viewer.add_image` is also able to load all these layers in one if we tell it which axis represents the colour channels:

 ```python
 viewer.add_image(img, name='FluorescentCells', channel_axis=2)